bukka/php-todo/php-imagick.md

   - https://github.com/Imagick/imagick/issues/531 - Update info for phpinfo()
 - **Feat**: Check for delegated libraries issue during the build
   - https://github.com/Imagick/imagick/issues/407 - reporting on known issues regarding delegate libraries might be good.
+- **Feat**: Look into refactoring of the stub generation to better handle IMAGICK_QUANTUM_TYPE hack
+  - https://github.com/Imagick/imagick/issues/742 - Generated stubs for ImagickPixel contain invalid PHP syntax: return type '4' and undefined IMAGICK_QUANTUM_TYPE
 - **Feat**: Add test for missing test files in pecl packages
   - https://github.com/Imagick/imagick/issues/422 - Test via extracting package.
 - **Feat**: Check the PECL package test in the pipeline if there is anything to improve
   - https://github.com/Imagick/imagick/issues/409 - package.xml error - we should compile through pecl to check package is valid.
+- **Feat**: Look into CI for Alpine
+  - https://github.com/Imagick/imagick/issues/328 - Explicitly don't support alpine?
+To be clear it works, but I don't want to spend time on it.
 - **Faet**: Look into adding 32bit CI pipeline
   - https://github.com/Imagick/imagick/issues/533 - 32bit container for testing